rwaweber/ansible-elastic-cloud-enterprise/README.md

 There is a set of variables and tags available to further define the behaviour of this role, or exclude certain steps.

-For example in many cases you might want to install Elastic Coud Enterprise without running any of the potentially destructive system prerequisites like removing existing docker installations and setting up a filesystem.
-This can be done by specifying `--skip-tags destructive` on your ansible run - or if you want to only install Elastic Coud Enterprise without any system tasks before `--skip-tags system`.
+For example in many cases you might want to install Elastic Cloud Enterprise without running any of the potentially destructive system prerequisites like removing existing docker installations and setting up a filesystem.
+This can be done by specifying `--skip-tags destructive` on your ansible run - or if you want to only install Elastic Cloud Enterprise without any system tasks before `--skip-tags system`.

 ## Role Variables

-The following variables are avaible:
+The following variables are available:

 - `device_name`: The name of the device on which the xfs partition should be created
-    - **Required** unless filestystem tasks are skipped via tags
+    - **Required** unless filesystem tasks are skipped via tags
     - Default: xvdb
 - `ece_primary`: Whether this host should be the primary (first) host where Elastic Cloud Enterprise is installed
     - **Required** on a single host